-Unless otherwise indicated (e.g., see indicator S6 - Stripped Matrix), all mineral layers above any of the indicators must have a dominant chroma of 2 or less, or the layer(s) with dominant chroma of more than 2 must be less than 6 in.
+All mineral layers above any of the layers meeting an S indicator, except for indicator S6, must have a dominant chroma of 2 or less, or the layer(s) with a dominant chroma of more than 2 must be less than 6 in.
 (15 cm) thick to meet any hydric soil indicator.
 Nodules and concretions are not considered to be redox concentrations unless otherwise noted.